dawit2123/amharic-hate-speech-detection-using-ML/README.md

 ---

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+---

 ## Acknowledgments
-- **Dataset Contributors**: Special thanks to the contributors who provided labeled Amharic text datasets.
+- Dataset Contributors: Special thanks to the contributors who provided labeled Amharic text datasets.
 ---
 ##### The model can make mistake.
 Check for critical information.

+#### Copyright &copy; 2024.
+Done by Dawit Zewdu Munie